Jael-G/Mine-Scan/Simplified README.md

 # Mine Scan - Multi-Threaded Minecraft Server Scanner

 A powerful and advanced multi-threaded Python Minecraft Server scanner.
-Retrieves server details such as version, player count, and latency.
-Supports scanning from a file containing *IP* ranges (specified by upper and lower bounds), individual *IP* addresses, or using CIDR notation to define ranges.
-The tool allows customization of threads, timeout, port, and output file, and includes the option to send scan results via Discord webhook, enabling real-time monitoring from anywhere.
+- Retrieves server details such as version, player count, and latency.
+- Supports scanning from a file containing *IP* ranges (specified by upper and lower bounds), individual *IP* addresses, or using CIDR notation to define ranges.
+- Allows customization of threads, timeout, port, and output file.
+- Includes the option to send scan results via Discord webhook, enabling real-time monitoring from anywhere.

 ## Table of Contents
 - [Usage](#usage)